AutoVCS/AutoVCS/Getting-Started.md

     * `enterpriseUsername`: Username for connecting to your Github Enterprise site.

-    * `enterprisePassword`: Password for connecting to your Github Enterprise site.
-This may be the same as your token.

 * alternatively, if `githubEnterprise` is set to `false`, instead configure: